eNMS-automation/eNMS/docs/tasks/scheduling.rst

 The geographical and logical views have an ``Scheduling`` button.
 After the target devices have been selected, click on this button to open the scheduling panel.
-Enter the name of the task, and select all the scripts and workflows to run.
+Enter the name of the task, and select all the services and workflows to run.

 .. image:: /_static/tasks/scheduling/scheduling1.png
    :alt: test